Guyana contractor in US probe leaves $300 million Exxon shore base project

 By Sabrina Valle

-HOUSTON, Oct 4 (Reuters) - Guyanese mining magnate Nazar Mohamed has pulled out of a consortium hired to build a $300 million onshore logistics base for Exxon Mobil Corp XOM.N in the South American country, his partners said on Tuesday.
+HOUSTON, Oct 4 (Reuters) - Guyanese mining magnate Nazar Mohamed has pulled out of a consortium hired to build a $300 million logistics base for oil giant Exxon Mobil Corp XOM.N in the South American country, his partners said on Wednesday.

-Mohamed and his son Azruddin face a U.S. investigation on suspicions of money laundering and drug trafficking, Reuters reported in July.
+Reuters had reported in July, citing multiple sources and documents, that Nazar Mohamed and his son Azruddin, owners of Mohamed’s Enterprise, face a criminal probe by U.S. law enforcement agencies into alleged money laundering, drug trafficking and gold smuggling.
+The Mohameds have denied any wrongdoing.

 "We can confirm that the other partners have indeed acquired Mr. Mohamed's shares in the project," the NRG Holdings group said in a statement, declining to comment further.

+Asked by Reuters about its position on the Mohameds, Exxon told Reuters earlier this month: “If a member of the Mohamed family is placed on a U.S. sanctions list, we would reassess any contracts which would involve them as a matter of course.”

+Exxon previously told Reuters that it complies with all applicable laws and regulations in Guyana.

-NRG, which included two other Guyanese business families led by Andron Alphonso and Nicholas Deygoo-Boyer, is a partner in Vreed-en-Hoop Shorebase, Inc, a joint venture that Texas-based Exxon hired in 2022 to build the $300 million base to support its oil development off Guyana's coast.
+NRG, which included two other Guyanese business families led by Andron Alphonso and Nicholas Deygoo-Boyer, is a partner in Vreed-en-Hoop Shorebase, Inc (VEHSI), the joint venture that Texas-based Exxon hired in 2022 to build the base.

 Jan De Nul, a European builder, is the other joint venture partner.